Skip to main content

 Preventing dengue virus

-There's no widely available vaccine for dengue virus.
-You can prevent it by avoiding mosquito bites.
+You can prevent dengue virus by avoiding mosquito bites.

-• sleeping under a mosquito net – one treated with insecticide is best
+• sleep under a mosquito net - a net treated with insecticide is best

 • be aware of your environment - dengue mosquitoes breed in still water in urban areas